 Subject to the discussion of the PFIC rules below, upon the sale, exchange or other disposition of subordinate voting shares, a United States Holder will recognize capital gain or loss in an amount equal to the difference between his or her adjusted tax basis in his or her shares and the amount realized on the disposition.
 A United States Holder's adjusted tax basis in the subordinate voting shares will generally be the initial cost, but may be adjusted for various reasons including the receipt by such United States Holder of a distribution that was not made up wholly of earning and profits as described above under the heading "Taxation of Dividends Paid on subordinate voting shares."
 A United States Holder that uses the cash method of accounting calculates the dollar value of the proceeds received on the sale date as of the date that the sale settles, while a United States Holder who uses the accrual method of accounting is required to calculate the value of the proceeds of the sale as of the "trade date," unless he or she has elected to use the settlement date to determine his or her proceeds of sale.
 Capital gain from the sale, exchange or other disposition of shares held more than one year is long-term capital gain and is eligible for a maximum 15% rate of taxation for non-corporate taxpayers.
 A reduced rate does not apply to capital gains realized by a United States Holder that is a corporation.
 Capital losses are generally deductible only against capital gains and not against ordinary income.
 In the case of an individual, however, unused capital losses in excess of capital gains may offset up to \$3,000 annually of ordinary income.
-Gain or loss recognized by a United States Holder on a sale, exchange or other disposition of subordinate voting shares and converts the foreign currency upon disposition of subordinate voting shares and converts the foreign currency against the U.S. dollar.
-United States Holders should consult their own tax advisors regarding the treatment of a foreign currency gain or loss.
+Gain or loss recognized by a United States Holder on a sale, exchange or other disposition of subordinate voting shares generally will be treated as U.S. source income or loss for U.S. foreign tax credit purposes.
+A United States Holder who receives foreign currency upon disposition of subordinate voting shares and converts the foreign currency into U.S. dollars subsequent to re